 The Listening Paper consists of 4 questions for Standard Level candidates to be answered in 2 hours.
-It is divided into section A and section B, with an additional section C for Higher Level candidates.
-All questions are worth 20 marks each.
+It is divided into section A and section B. All questions are worth 20 marks each.
 Candidates will be provided with an unmarked score of the prescribed work and will be provided with a CD with unidentified tracks.

 Candidates can refer to unmarked scores of the prescribed work in the examination room.
 No listening tracks will be provided.
-The first two questions are each based on one of the two prescribed works, and both the Standard and Higher Level candidates have a choice between the two.
-The third question is one in which a comparison between the two prescribed works is required for higher level students only.
-Therefore, standard level students can study only one of the set works.
+The first two questions are each based on one of the two prescribed works and Standard Level candidates have a choice between the two.
+Therefore, standard level students may study only one of the set works.

-- Describe Bach’s use of structure and tonality in the 1st movement of Brandenburg Concerto no. 2.
+- Discuss Haydn’s use of form and tonality in the 1st Movement of the ‘Surprise’ Symphony.

 The four questions in this section are based on extracts on an accompanying CD provided during the examinations.
 These can be from any time period, genre or culture.
 Standard Level candidates have a choice between question 3 and 4 (3 has a score with it and 4 does not) based on "Western Art" music.
 Additionally both, questions 5 and 6 (based on jazz, pop and/or world music) must be answered.

 The Generic IB Music Question